 Negligence Claims

 A majority of the personal injury cases filed over a biking accident involve claims of negligence.
 This means a motorist failed to uphold a reasonable standard of care when sharing the road and either from an action or inaction caused an accident.
 This doesn’t have to be intentional, but if damages and injuries occur, they could be liable.
-Injury claims and liability laws in Arizona are complex, which is why hiring a lawyer is always advised following a bicycle accident.
+Injury claims and liability laws in Arizona are complex, which is why hiring an experienced injury lawyer in Phoenix is always advised following a bicycle accident.

 Successful negligence claims must prove three things: